-In November 2013, the Delhi Electricity Regulatory Commission (DERC) drafted its proposal on net metering and connectivity for rooftop solar PV projects.
+In November 2013, the Delhi Regulatory Commission (DERC) drafted its proposal on net metering and connectivity for rooftop solar PV projects.
 The central government's support for rooftop solar has been successful but limited.

 Initially support was pledged only for 100 MW (124 MW has actually been installed in India).
-According to Greenpeace India's Bridge to India report released in 2013, support was available only for off-grid systionable clauses added was the 15 per cent capacity addition limit, making the household dependent on discoms for most of its energy need.
+According to Greenpeace India's Bridge to India report released in 2013, support was available only for off-grid sys-